Chayote Health Benefits

-NOTE: It should be used in the right quantity keeping in view the benefits and disadvantages of the Chayote as excessive use of any product can harm our health.
+It should be used in the right quantity keeping in view the benefits and disadvantages of the Chayote as excessive use of any product can harm our health.
 The above mentioned information is provided only for general knowledge based on the information.
 It is advisable to consult a doctor before using Chayote in the medicinal field in curing the disease.

-The above article discussed the health benefits of Chayote and provided the important information you must know.
-In case of medicinal uses you must consult an expert first (especially, if you have some special health conditions).
+The above article discussed the health benefits of Chayote and provided important information you must know.
+In the case of medicinal uses, you must consult an expert first (especially, if you have some special health conditions).
 This information included in the article may benefit you in various ways.

-Q: What are the common names of Chayote?
+1: What are the common names of Chayote?

-Ans: The common names of Chayote are Chaco, Vegetable Pear, Chayote Chayote, Choko, Madeira Marrow, Choco, Custard Marrow.
+Ans: The common names of Chayote are Chaco, Vegetable Pear, Chayote Chayote, Choko, Madeira Marrow, Choco, and Custard Marrow.

-Q: Does Chayote help in controlling blood pressure?
+2: Does Chayote help in controlling blood pressure?

 Ans: Eating Chayote is believed to lower high blood pressure.
 This has been proved by a study at Purdue University.
-In the study, Chayote is used as tea or consumed as a drink, and results show that it lowers blood pressure.
+In the study, Chayote is used as a tea or consumed as a drink, and results show that it lowers blood pressure.

-Q: What is Chayote beneficial for?
+3: What is Chayote beneficial for?

 Ans: Chayote is loaded with nutrients and antioxidant compounds that provide many potential health benefits.
-The entire plant, including fruits, stem and leaves, contains multiple nutrients and has anti-inflammatory properties that can help treat high blood pressure, kidney stones and indigestion.
+The entire plant, including fruits, stems, and leaves, contains multiple nutrients and has anti-inflammatory properties that can help treat high blood pressure, kidney stones and indigestion.
 Chayote can help in weight loss efforts, as it is low in calories.

-Q: Chayote is a family-inclusive plant?
+4: Chayote is a family-inclusive plant.

-Ans: Chayote belongs to the ‘Cucurbitaceae’ family.
+Ans: Chayote belongs to the Cucurbitaceae family.

-Q: What is the scientific name of Chayote?
+5: What is the scientific name of Chayote?